vns/erickson.pisep.org/about.md

 Berlin and Sofia and attracted a significant public attention.

-After the visit of Jeffrey Zeig, a significant milestone in the development of the institute include the visit of Ernest Rossi, PhD in 1999.
+After the visit of Jeffrey Zeig, a significant milestone in the development of the institute is marked by the visit of Ernest Rossi, PhD in 1999.
 After that followed more visits of Dr. Zeig, a training conducted by Dr. Liliana Cane, PhD, the director of the Milton H. Erickson Institute of Montreal, Kaloyan S. Tanev, MD, President of the New England Association of Hypnosis, USA.